ItziModel/itzi/README.md

-# t.sim.flood
+# t.itzi.sim
-A GRASS GIS 7 module that simulates 2D superficial flows using simplified shallow water equations
+A GRASS module that simulates 2D superficial flows using simplified shallow water equations

 # Description
 This module is aimed at modelling floodplain inundations using simplified shallow water equations.